tw4l/brunnhilde-gui/README.md

 #### GUI Installation in Linux

 * Download zip or tar.gz file from Github and extract files to location of your choice
 * Modify the install script to create the Brunnhilde GUI.desktop file in a location of your choice.
-This will will become the graphical launcher for the Brunnhilde GUI.
+This will become the graphical launcher for the Brunnhilde GUI.
 Alternatively, save the code to a location of your choice and launch the GUI by entering the following in a terminal:
 `python3 /path/to/brunnhilde-gui/main.py`

 #### GUI Installation in MacOS/OS X